Mortgage Calculator,

 No taxes or fees: The simulator does not account for capital gains taxes, dividend taxes, management fees, inflation, or transaction costs, all of which reduce real returns.
 A 10% nominal return might be 6-7% after taxes and fees.

 Monthly granularity: All simulations use monthly time steps (Δt = 1/12).
 For very high volatility assets, finer granularity could yield different percentile estimates, though the expected values remain unbiased due to the Itô correction.
+One-time events are scheduled by integer month on this monthly timeline.